 Although the genre of ‘the Catholic novel’ is well-known in literary circles in Great Britain and America, I have never heard mention of it or read anything about it in the Australian media, indeed, in any magazine that pretends to cater to a literary readership.
 A google search found no mention of it.
-Nor have I heard the title ‘Catholic novelist’ applied to any Australian author – in the sense I am talking about here.
+Nor have I heard the title ‘Catholic novelist’ applied to any Australian author (except me) – in the sense I am talking about here.

 There are well-known Australian writers who were brought up Catholic, Thomas Keneally and Morris West among others.
 It is questionable (at least for me) that Keneally is now anything more than a Catholic in name, though some of his novels may belong to the genre.
 I have some doubts, too, about Morris West who seemed to consider himself Catholic but wrote stories that were openly or implicitly critical of the traditional Church.
 He was particularly antagonistic towards Pope St John Paul II.

 I imagine the average Australian reader would not think the subject important enough to mention.
 Religion?
 No thanks.
 He would probably think a writer in the genre of the Catholic novel would be preoccupied with stories that were barely disguised proselytising exercises.
 And nothing could be more disgusting than Christian proselytising in these latter times.

 That same reader may be surprised to learn that novelists in the genre are among the greatest novelists of the 20th century; for example, Evelyn Waugh, J.R.R.
 Tolkien and Graham Greene.
 Others are Oscar Wilde, Muriel Spark and Robert Hugh Benson whose apocalyptic Lord of the World is currently receiving growing attention.
 What, then, is the Catholic novel and who writes in that genre?